finn-no/cdn-uploader/README.md

   --key-filename, -k  JSON key file used to authenticate with Google Cloud
                       Platform.
-                      If not set, the credentials option is used.       [string] --credentials, -c   Stringified version of the JSON key file used to authenticate with Google Cloud Platform.
+                      If not set, the credentials option is used.       [string] --credentials, -c   Stringified and base64 encoded version of the JSON key file used to authenticate with Google Cloud Platform.
                       Can also be set as CDN_UPLOADER_CREDENTIALS environment variable                                          [string] --bucket-name, -b   Google Cloud Storage bucket to use.